Erythema Annulare Centrifugum

 Etiology

-Most commonly, no cause is found for the erythema annulare centrifugum (EAC).[11]
-However, the literature contains numerous case reports documenting association with other diseases.
+Although most commonly, no cause is found for EAC,[13] the literature contains numerous case reports documenting association with other diseases.
 Often, the eruption of EAC resolves after treatment of the underlying illness.

 Infections